Skip to content Skip to mainnavigation Skip to footer

 Malaysia

-During a seven-day study trip entitled "WinterTech Malaysia" to the partner university Universiti Kuala Lumpur (UniKL), Malaysia, 15 students had the unique opportunity to gain a comprehensive insight into the culture and economic and political structures of Malaysia.
+During a seven-day study trip entitled ‘WinterTech Malaysia’ to the partner university Universiti Kuala Lumpur (UniKL) in Malaysia, 15 students had the unique opportunity to gain comprehensive insight into the culture and economic and political structures of Malaysia.
 The focus was on a wide range of exchange opportunities for internships and career prospects abroad.

 Czech Republic

-During a seven-day study trip to the partner university Jan Evangelista Purkyně University, Ústí nad Labem, 14 students were able to gain a comprehensive insight into the economic and political structures of the Czech Republic.
-With a particular focus on the border situation, the expansion of intercultural competence was thematised, supported by seminars and an excursion to the Skoda production plant.
+During a seven-day study trip to the partner university Jan Evangelista Purkyně University, Ústí nad Labem, 14 students gained a comprehensive insight into the economic and political structures of the Czech Republic.
+Taking particular account of the Czech-German border situation, the programme also focused on expanding intercultural skills, supported by seminars and multiple excursions, including to the Škoda production plant.

 Article about the visit